binaryshrey/Pokedex/README.md

   - [Splash Screen API](https://developer.android.com/develop/ui/views/launch/splash-screen) : Splash Screen is usually the first screen visible to the user when the application is launched.
   - [Swipe Refresh Layout](https://developer.android.com/develop/ui/views/touch-and-input/swipe/add-swipe-interface) : The swipe-to-refresh user interface pattern is implemented entirely within the SwipeRefreshLayout widget, which detects the vertical swipe, displays a distinctive progress bar, and triggers callback methods in the app.
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) : Stores UI-related data that isn't destroyed on UI changes.

+- [Gatsby](https://www.gatsbyjs.com/) : Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.
+- [Figma](https://figma.com/) : Figma is a vector graphics editor and prototyping tool which is primarily web-based.
 - [Material Components for Android](https://github.com/material-components/material-components-android) : Modular and customizable Material Design UI components for Android.
-- [Figma](https://figma.com/) : Figma is a vector graphics editor and prototyping tool which is primarily web-based.

 <br />